canavan-a/broom/README.md

 Only one coinbase txn is allowed per block.
 This should be written by the miner.

+The FIRST txn nonce from a user must be 1.

 ## Blocks

 To serialize we use the order as below with no spaces: